EuroPython/website/data/pages-content/trans_code.md

 <div style={{textAlign: "center"}}>
 *🌈 A safe space to be with people like ourselves and geek out*
 </div>

+[Trans\*Code](https://www.trans.tech/) is an international hack event series focused on building connections and community while exploring the tech side of transgender issues and opportunities.
+Trans\*Code events are informal hackdays where participants can explore their ideas in collaboration with like-minded people.
+Coders, designers, activists, visionaries of all sorts, and community members not currently working in technology are all welcome and encouraged to participate.

 Trans\*Code events are similar to hackathons, but with some key differences:
 * Events are only one day long.
 So you don’t need to take off an entire weekend;